mikeyb585/Book-List/README.md

 # Book-List
+A simple application to create a book list.

 ## Project Description
 I completed this project during my Modern Javascript course.
 I first built the project on a ES5 feature using prototypes